About the Commission

 The Indiana Arts Commission (IAC) consists of 15 gubernatorial appointments who establish the agency's policies and goals, plan its direction for the future, and approve all grant awards and programs.
 The commissioners serve up to eight years, without compensation.
 They are selected to represent various areas of the state and diverse arts, business and community backgrounds.

-To positively impact the cultural, economic and educational climate of Indiana by providing responsible leadership for and public stewardship of artistic resources for all of our State's citizens and communities.
+To positively impact the cultural, economic and educational climate of Indiana by providing responsible leadership for and public stewardship of artistic resources for all of our state's citizens and communities.

-The arts everywhere, everyday, for everyone in Indiana.
+The arts everywhere, every day, for everyone in Indiana.